-- special events and networking opportunities that maximize exposure to peers and mentors
+- Special events: opportunities to network and maximize your exposure to peers and mentors